 The love of vegetables can be deceptive.
-Even though I adore Brussels sprouts, and kale and I should have made it legal years ago, I recently realized with a jolt of surprise that I don't eat nearly the amount of vegetables this love affair would suggest.
+Even though I adore Brussels sprouts and kale, I recently realized with a jolt of surprise that I don't eat nearly the amount of vegetables this love affair would suggest.
 Something didn't add up.
 To help me (and you) out, here are the top 10 tips from our readers on packing more vegetables into real-life meals and cooking.

 See, I dream of greens, but when I'm running out the door, it's so much easier to grab a granola bar.
 A pot of pasta is quicker than roasting a mess of turnips.
 Eggplant demands the tender loving touch of time, which I've denied it far too often, while beets shrink quietly in a dark corner.
 But I do love those bright, crisp, flavorful vegetables, packed with nutrients and sunshine, even in their knobbled winter forms.
 I wanted to make this thing official.
 I was ready to commit.

 So I turned to the readers for some advice and encouragement in getting my five servings of vegetables a day.
 As usual, our magnificent readers came through with dozens of comments and tips on packing vegetables into into real-life cooking.
 Breakfast, lunch, dinner, and snacks — look out!
 Here are our readers' top 10 tips to help you shack up with vegetables every hour of the day.

 10 Easy Ways to Eat More Vegetables Every Day